girmaD/Trip-Planner/README.md

 ## API's Used

-- Triposo Api - to get information on activities and restaurants
+- Triposo Api - to get information on activities and restaurants.
-- openweathermap Api - to get information on weather conditions
+- openweathermap Api - to get information on weather conditions.

 ## Contact

-Should you have any questions about this repo or the deployed page, contact me on [girma.derib@gmail.com](mailto:girma.derib@gmail.com), [girma.derib@gmail.com](mailto:girma.derib@gmail.com)
+Should you have any questions about this repo or the deployed page, contact us on [girma.derib@gmail.com](mailto:girma.derib@gmail.com), [girma.derib@gmail.com](mailto:girma.derib@gmail.com)